Podcast Inkubator

 Podcast Inkubator is one of the most popular podcasts in Croatia and Southeast Europe.
 It is hosted by several different contributors, mostly local journalists, while the podcast production is handled by the MiS Studio.

 Background

 Podcast Inkubator broadcast their first episode on YouTube in March 2017.
-The podcast began as a passion project of three journalists: Dea Radžić, Ratko Martinović and Marko Petrak.
+The podcast began as a passion project of three journalists: Dea Redžić, Ratko Martinović and Marko Petrak.
 Since then, two more hosts have an various points hosted episodes, the rapper Slaven Berić, better known as Fil Tilen and Aida Šukurica, a journalist and radio host.

 By their first anniversary, they had amassed a total of 1,5 million views and 5,500 subscribers to their channel, and had hosted a number notable personalities, such as Mirko Cro Cop, Stipe Drews, Roberto Soldić and Vedran Bađun.

 In May 2019, they passed the milestone of 100 million total views, which made them the most listened to podcast in Croatian history.
 At that point, they had gained over 100,000 subscribes as well.